 Here are some service organizations and businesses in our community to visit, support, and learn from:

-As we plan the Museum’s reopening, we are more curious than ever to know how we can help our guests, partners, and neighbors adapt and thrive.
+As we plan the Museum’s reopening and future, we are more curious than ever to know how we can help our guests, partners, and neighbors adapt and thrive.
 How might we use our own heritage-inspired mission to help you and the communities that you serve and live in become stronger?

 The Buffalo History Museum reopens to the public August 1 with free admission through the remainder of 2020.
 Guests will be able to experience Buffalo’s unique history with new policies and procedures to ensure the safety of all who enter the Museum’s buildings.

 Beginning in August, advanced registration will be available to the public.